project-imas/passcode-check/README.md

 API and use
 ===========

-iMAS_PasscodeCheck contains one, static method called isPasscodeSet that returns a boolean.
-The return value indicates true, if the complex passcode config profile is installed (thus a complex passcode is in use on the device), and indicates false if anywhere in the validation process fails.
+`iMAS_PasscodeCheck` contains one static method called `isPasscodeSet` that returns a Boolean.
+The return value indicates true, if the complex passcode config profile is installed (thus a complex passcode is in use on the device), and indicates false if the validation process fails at any point.

 To use this security control:
    1. Copy its files (.h and .m) to your iOS application project
-       - Make the call to isPasscodeSet
+       - Make the call to `isPasscodeSet`
        - Based on the return value, one can decide whether to continue use of the application, halt the app, or run in a degraded mode.
    2. Create a root and leaf cert, or use the provided certs on this site.
    3. Use the iPhone Configuration Tool, and create a configuration profile with an appropriate passcode policy, or use the config profile provided on this site
    4. Bundle the root cert with your config profile
    5. Bundle the leaf cert with the application
    5. Install the config profile on the device(s)
-   6. Compile, build, and test app with PasscodeCheck code in place
+   6. Compile, build, and test app with `PasscodeCheck` code in place

 We strongly encourage developers to send us with feedback on your intended use and/or fixes.
 This information will enable us to address relevancy and need.